pattersonbl2/Pattersonbl2/README.md

 ***

 <h2> About Me </h2>
  :moneybag:   1.
-Currently Working as Cloud Engieer/ Product Support Egineer
+Currently working as a Site Reliability Engineer
  :blue_book:  2.
-Learning to be a Site Rabilitty Engieer
+I am working on my goals to be a senior engineer at mozilla.
-              3. I have been working in AWS cloud space for 4 years and i am aws cerfified.
+              3. I have been working in the aws space for a while but now mostly working in gcp.
-              4. I have been in applcation development and release managment for the past year
+              4. I have been in applcation development and release managment for the past year.
               5. Outside of work I am history buff, workout warrior and know a lot random facts.